henry2004y/Batsrus.jl/docs/src/man/log.md

 For the plotting, streamline tracing and particle tracing, a common problem is the grid and related interpolation process.
 Now I have [FieldTracer.jl](https://github.com/henry2004y/FieldTracer.jl) and [TestParticle.jl](https://github.com/henry2004y/TestParticle.jl) designed specifically for these tasks.

-## Array Storage Ordering

-I have already made a lot of mistakes by mixing the row-major and column-major codes.
-Explicitly list all the parts that require extra care!

 ### VTK AMR Grid Structure

 `vtkOverlappingAMR` implements a somewhat strict Berger-Collela AMR scheme: